kizovo/wyn-svc-auth/README.md

-# Wyn: Service User (Work In Progress)
+# Wyn: Service Auth (Work In Progress)
-This service is a part of larger ecosystem which is Wyn project.
-The service serves things related to user registration, authentication, verification, etc.
+This service is a part of larger ecosystem which is in Wyn project.
+It serves things related to account registration, authentication, verification, etc.

-Service Name: svc-user
+Service Name: svc-auth
 Port used: 3001

 ## Getting Started
-To get started this service, simply follow this step using terminal:
+To get started with this service, simply follow this step using CLI:

 1. Clone the project
    ```